vm6502q/qrack.net/api/README.md

 ##### `prob_rdm(quid sid, bitLenInt q) -> real1`

-**Returns** a "best-guess" as to Z-basis expectation value of a qubit (for near-Clifford simulation) based on the "reduced density matrix" (with less overhead to calculate).
+**Returns** a "best-guess" (for near-Clifford simulation) for probability of the qubit being in the |1> state, based on the "reduced density matrix" (with less overhead to calculate, for being "RDM").

 - `sid`: Simulator instance ID.
 - `q`: Qubit ID.